 Discretionary probation is designed for those students whose GPA averages fall below 1.75 in their first year.
-Any student has the right to drop out and be re-examined the following year at the regular examination time.
-This right of re-examination is good for one year.
 Any student may petition the Committee on Academic Standards for permission to continue into the second year, regardless of overall average.
-It is within the discretion of the Committee as to whether a student is to be permitted to continue into the second year on probation and on what terms the probation is to be granted.
+If it grants the petition, the Committee also establishes the terms thereof.
 Students who have not achieved a 2.0 GPA after the completion of their second year are required to petition the Committee on Academic Standards for permission to continue into the third year.

 EXAMINATIONS: In most courses, the student's final grade is determined by his grade in the course examination or examinations.
-A final examination is given in all courses except seminars.
-In all year courses in the first and second years, a mid-year examination is also given.
-The instructor determines the respective weights given to and the material to be covered by the two examinations.
+A mid-year examination is given in all first-year courses.